mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

 ###Charactersitic Information

 **Goal:** Our application maps the majority of Reddit's features into a 3D world.
-Reddit objects such as posts, comments, and subreddits are represented as objects in our city such as buildings, stick figures and neighborhoods.
+Reddit objects such as posts, comments, and subreddits are represented as objects such as buildings, stick figures and neighborhoods.
 Interactions with Reddit are available through interactions with these objects.

 **Primary Actor:** Unity Application